 People looking for nature connection

 We treat Terra Alta's off-the-grid site as a teacher in its own right as students get to experience Permaculture daily, learning from our existing projects and being part of our intentional community by helping shape it further through co-designing their final projects.
 This hands-on, holistic learning environment is complemented by the collaborative methods of hosting we use.
 We employ Open Space Technology as this cooperative, solution-oriented technique effectively demonstrates the design principle "integrate rather than segregate" as students co-create solutions based on in situ challenges they identify together, utilizing everyone's unique knowledge.
 Facilitators also use the World Cafe (WC) method to host discussions of course topics.
 WC helps identify what the collective thought surrounding key issues are by encouraging participants to find patterns and connections among their shared experiences, putting into practice the "observe and interact" principle of Permaculture design.
-Other learning methods include: action learning, field trips, lecture, walk and talk, games, movies, group work, think and listen, and participatory art.
+Other learning methods include: action learning, site visits, lecture, walk and talk, games, movies, group work, think and listen, and participatory art.

 ABOUT THE LOCATION